What You Should Know About The Latest COVID-19 Variant

 This article was updated on Jan.
 3, 2022, and will continue to be updated as new information emerges.

 Experts have warned that an omicron surge of COVID-19 is likely to happen in early 2022.
 The good news appears to be that if you are vaccinated, you are still less likely to experience severe symptoms if you contract the omicron variant.

 When a virus replicates, mutations occur in its genetic material.
 This explains how variants persist as a normal part of virus development.
 Mutations can be harmful or, in rare cases, helpful to viruses.
 Mutations that are harmful to a virus mean they help destroy the virus, whereas mutations that are helpful to a virus enable its transformation.
 Variants differ amongst viruses and can be more destructive and spreadable.
 Variants can also be recessive.
 The mutations that have occurred with COVID-19 have helped the virus become more transmissible.

 Omicron appears to be more contagious than its predecessor, the delta variant.
-According to the CDC, the Omicron variant now makes up 3% of cases in the U.S. The first case in the U.S. was reported in California on Dec.
+According to the Centers for Disease Control and Prevention (CDC), the omicron variant now makes up 3 percent of cases in the U.S. The first case in the U.S. was reported in California on Dec.
 1, 2021.

 What can I do to stay healthy as omicron concerns grow?